-8. CONCLUSIONS
+7. CONCLUSIONS

 WAsP prediction errors may be significant if the local climate or terrain lie outside its normal operational envelope.
-A high level of cross-correlation between wind speeds at the reference and predicted sites is essential in assuring the two being within the same weather regime, but it is certainly not an exclusive pre-requisite for an accurate prediction.
+A high level of cross-correlation between wind speeds at the reference and predicted sites is an essential but not exclusive pre-requisite for an accurate prediction.
 The value of the correlation does not indicate the sign or magnitude of the prediction error.

 The sign and approximate magnitude of the prediction error due to orography is proportional to the difference in ruggedness between the predicted and reference sites.
 An approximate estimate of this error may therefore be made with a performance indicator based on site ruggedness.
 One suitable indicator developed here is the difference in the fractional extent of the terrain with slopes greater than a critical value between the predicted and reference sites.
 This indicator also provides a means of defining in quantitative terms, the orographic limits for accurate WAsP predictions and a suitable correction if those limits are exceeded.
+However further test cases are needed before the reliability of the indicator can be confirmed.
+The ideas described in this paper are reported in more detail in [13].